- Applicants must obtain a bachelor's degree before the first day of class in May.

 - The undergraduate degree may be in any field of study, although science degrees are preferred.

 - If coursework was completed at a non-US institution, students must obtain a course-by-course evaluation of their transcripts by World Education Services: www.wes.org.
 The results of the evaluation must be sent to Wayne State University.
 Please see the transcript evaluation guide for more information about foreign transcript evaluation.

 - The minimum cumulative undergraduate GPA average acceptable for consideration of admission is 3.0.

-- Applicants may request that their last 60 undergraduate credit hours be used to calculate the cumulative GPA.
-This request should include rationale for request and must be emailed to the WSU Office of Student Affairs at email@example.com with a copy to the WSU PAS admissions email at PAadmit@wayne.edu, by August 1.
+- Applicants may request that their last 60 undergraduate credit hours be used to calculate the cumulative GPA if their cumulative undergraduate GPA as calculated by CASPA is below 3.4.
+This request should include rationale for the request and must be emailed to the WSU Office of Student Affairs at firstname.lastname@example.org with a copy to the WSU PAS admissions email at PAadmit@wayne.edu, by October 1.
 Please note: Only undergraduate coursework will be used in the calculation; no graduate coursework will be used.
 If undergraduate courses were taken after graduation, these courses may be used in the calculation of the cumulative GPA.
 Use of Last 60 Credit Hour Waivers are valid for one application cycle.
 Re-applicants must apply for a current admission cycle waiver, as waivers do not roll over from one application cycle to the next.